awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-cli.md

 1. Copy your input speech to an S3 bucket\.
 The location must be in the same region as the endpoint that you are calling\.

-1. Create a JSON file named `test-start-command.json` that contains the input parameters for the [StartTranscriptionJob](API_StartTranscriptionJob.md) operation\.
+1. Create a JSON file named `test-start-command.json` that contains the input parameters for the [StartTranscriptionJob](API_StartTranscriptionJob.md) API\.
 Enter a unique name for your transcription job under "TranscriptionJobName"\.

    ```
    {